 “She was beautiful then,” Hope said, taking the locket back.
 “When this likeness was taken she was just a girl, and she was still happy.
 She loved me as I loved her, and that was enough.”

 Hope closed the locket and placed it back into the trunk.

-“A year after that likeness was drawn, our fathers went to the bishop and sought permission for Prudence and I to marry.
+“A year after that likeness was taken, our fathers went to the bishop and sought permission for Prudence and I to marry.
 The bishop denied our petition.
 At the same time, my brother came to me with his monsignor to offer me a place in the coven.
-Prudence and I wished to fight the corrupt forces that had damned our families, and were now keeping us apart, so we both agreed to join.
-We both believed that we had nothing to lose, but we were wrong.
+Prudence and I wished to fight the corrupt forces that had damned our families, and who were now keeping us apart, so we both agreed to join.
+We believed that we had nothing to lose, but we were wrong.
 There is always a price for power.”

 “The curses,” I said.